-Basically, the employer of record acts as an intermediator between the foreign company and the local workforce, by representing the interests of both parties while applying the employment rules applicable in Greece.
+An employer of record in Greece is necessary for expanding companies that want to set up their operations in this country and hire local workforce.
+Basically, the employer of record acts as an intermediator between the foreign company and local workforce, by representing the interests of both parties while applying the employment rules applicable in Greece.

 Given that each country can have its own rules and regulations when it comes to employment, foreign companies, especially those who did not have previous connections to Greece, can benefit from the qualifications of the employer of record.
+If you need information on the latest employment regulations, our law firm in Greece remains at your service.

 Table of Contents